-In Reception, children are also following White Rose Maths Schemes of Learning which allows for a blended learning approach if needed.
-The schemes of learning provide opportunities for enhancements to areas of learning.
+In Reception, children focus on a 'Mastering Number' programme where children develop and consolidate their understanding of number.
+Opportunities are provided for the children to enhance all areas of mathematical areas.
 Adult led activities are set according to individual needs.
 Evidence of children's learning both adult led and independent are shared with parents via Tapestry.

 Yearly overviews of maths teaching objectives for Years 1 to 4 are available to download below.

 Our Maths Calculation Policy provides further information about our approaches to teaching mathematics through concrete, pictorial and abstract methods.